digitalnatives/assessment/flutter-users/README.md

 ### exercise #3 - create & edit

-Add a new feature to the application where it is possible to create new users, and where a selected user’s attributes can be modified.
+Add a new feature to the application which makes it possible to create new users, and where a selected user’s attributes can be modified.
 You should only be able to set the user’s first and last name.
 Handle validation errors given back from the server, display the error message below the attribute’s label.

 ### exercise #4 - design

 Spark your ux/ui side within!
-Craft an app which you would confidently show to a client!
+Craft an app which you would show to a client with confidence!

 Make it nice, aesthetically pleasing.
-This also includes making it clear for the user when the app is currently fetching/updating data.
+This also includes making it clear for the user when the app is fetching/updating data.